 Your Continuing Eligibility

 In most cases, you will continue to receive benefits as long as you have a disability.
-However, there are certain circumstances that may change your continuing eligibility for disability benefits.
-For example, your health may improve or you might go back to work.
+However, there are circumstances that may affect your continuing eligibility for disability benefits.
+For example, your health may improve or you may go back to work.

 Reviewing Your Disability